How does the Instagram algorithm actually work?

 Overall, the Explore page and the feed are mostly similar, delivering you content Instagram thinks you’ll be most interested in, based off your interactions.

-It also includes some Stories from users it thinks I may enjoy based on what kinds of content they post.
+My personal Explore page dished up a “get ready with me” IGTV video (my latest obsession), health foods (I’m always looking for new recipes on Instagram) and some fashion and beauty-related posts — seems about right.
+It also includes some stories from users it thinks I may enjoy based on what kinds of content they post.

 The hashtags results page also follows the Instagram algorithm rules listed above.
-If you’ve ever searched for a hashtag on Instagram, you’ll notice a grid of nine “top posts” that appear at the top of the results page.
+If you’ve ever searched for a hashtag on Instagram, you’ll notice a grid of “top posts” that appear at the top of the results page.

 Use Instagram Analytics to See What’s Working (and What Isn’t)

 But diving into your Instagram Analytics means more than just finding out which photo, video, or story performed best.
-Truly understanding how your content performs – by tracking key metrics over time – is key to understanding how you stand against the Instagram algorithm.
+Truly understanding how your content performs – by tracking key metrics over time – is key to knowing how you stand against the Instagram algorithm.

-With Later’s new free Instagram Analytics, you can learn more about how your posts are performing and discover which type of content gets the most Instagram engagement!
+With Later’s new Instagram Analytics, you can learn more about how your posts are performing and discover which type of content gets the most Instagram engagement!

 Optimize your Instagram content and grow your engagement by comparing which post types or photos are performing best, and applying those learnings to your Instagram strategy!

 Plus, when it comes to Instagram Stories Analytics, you’ll be able to analyze up to 3 months’ worth of Instagram Stories data, instead of just a 2 week time period in the native Instagram app.

 Upgrade to a Later paid plan for access to Instagram Stories analytics and all the other Analytics features, like automatically calculated engagement rates, audience demographic metrics, and Linkin.bio tracking.